benleibowitz/HystrixExample/README.md

 curl -v localhost:10000/persons/12345
 ```

-(you may need to run it twice, as the first request may timeout while Spring initializes everything.)
+(you may need to run it twice, as the first request may timeout while both services initialize.)